 Make sure to question the seller about the last service and when the next maintenance procedure is due.
 Chances are you'll have some kind of problem with this automobile and you will need to seek a mechanic's opinion of the malfunction.

 Often some of the first questions they ask relate to the automobile's maintenance history.
 Not knowing the answer to these questions can lead to a more difficult diagnosis and higher labor charges in doing so.
 Think ahead and get as much historical information as possible.
-If this is unavailable you should be paying less for the car.
+If this becomes unavailable you should pay less for the car in my opinion.

-In this section we provide content articles covering some common problems and solutions.
+In this section we provide content articles covering some common issues like the Chevrolet fuel pump problem.
 Unfortunately, old rides suffer from a wide variety of problems.
-But, dig through the list below and see if we cover your problem.
+But, dig through the list below and see if we cover yours.

 If you see information that a friend or relative would find useful we appreciate you sharing with them.
 This section of the website is growing quickly.
 Give us a bookmark and come back to see new maintenance and car repair content.